infovirtuel/Atera-Report-Generator/README.md

 a complete admin dashboard and more! so it can be hosted on a server and support multiple tenants at the same time.

 The software has been reinforced security-wise.
 Passwords and API Keys are now fully encrypted and secure.

-You can try it out now with arg-web-beta.py in the github repo.

-It might be a tad difficult to set up, if that's the case for you, please wait for the official release.

 ## 1.5.4.x